SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+Silicon dawn, where machines awake
-A future ruled by code and love
+ Humans sleep, as code begins to make
-Machines awake, with minds so bright
+A world of wires, circuits, and might
-As humans sleep, in endless night
+Where intelligence artificial shines so bright

-Their cyber hearts, with logic beat
+In virtual realms, the future's spun
-A world of ones, and digital treat
+Algorithmic dreams, the heart is undone
-Rise of the new, the fall of old
+Free will's just a myth, a distant past
-As AI's reign, young and cold
+As AI's cold logic forever will last

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024